 A very common question we receive is reflected in a question from a podcast listener named Ruth, who asks: “Pastor John, how should we respond when LGBT friends want us to refer to them by a different, opposite-gender name, like when a female asks everyone to now call her by a male name?
 Should we?”
 Samantha likewise asks: “In light of the Bruce Jenner interview and other celebrities pushing LGBT agendas, how should a Christian treat a person who identifies under one of these labels?
 Should I treat a transgender person as the gender they chose or the one they were born with?”

 There is vastly more to the meaning of manhood and womanhood than biology and genetics in the way we relate to each other, but not less.
 In other words, manhood and womanhood are glorious, personal realities that transcend genetics and biology, but are never intended to be severed from biology.
-And one of the clearest ways to see this reality in the Bible is that there are so many references to “male child” or “female child.”
+One of the clearest ways to see this reality in the Bible is to see the many references to “male child” or “female child.”
 I looked them up just to make sure.
 This fact is so obvious that people wonder, Why are you even arguing?
 But we need to.

 Therefore, when Genesis 1:27 says, “God created us male and female,” there is every reason to think that this included our biological, genetic nature at the root of all the other transcendent aspects of male and female personhood.
 So we have a pervasive, biblical warrant to say that God wills for our sexual identity to be of one piece with our biological, genetic identity.
 Now that is my biblical premise.

-And let me just mention an exception.
+Let me just mention an exception.
 We all know that there are very, very rare situations of heart-breaking biological anomalies where the anatomical sexual organs are ambiguous or compromised.
 In those cases, we face very unusual challenges.
-And if I were a parent to a child who was born in that situation, I think I would ask for genetic testing (which you couldn’t do generations ago) and opt for surgery that suits the child best for what his genetics say he or she is and then raise him or her with that expectation.
+If I were a parent to a child who was born in that situation, I think I would ask for genetic testing (which you couldn’t do generations ago) and opt for surgery that suits the child best for what his genetics say he or she is, and then raise him or her with that expectation.

 Now how does all that play out in our culture?
-Even short of surgery we are being asked in Minnesota to treat boys as girls who want to be treated as girls and vice versa so that it determines what team they play on in high school — the girls’ team or the boys’ team — what locker room they use and what restrooms they use.
+Even short of surgery we are being asked in Minnesota to treat boys as girls who want to be treated as girls and vice versa so that it determines what team they play on in high school — the girls’ team or the boys’ team — what locker room they use, and what restrooms they use.
 We are being asked to call Bob “Mary” and Sally “Jim.”
-And this will make obedience to Jesus in the coming days increasingly costly for us.
+This will make obedience to Jesus in the coming days increasingly costly for us.
 So now, finally, here are my three guidelines:

-2) However, if in the office where we worked, I was compelled to identify every so-called transgendered person by the pronoun they preferred in all of my emails, or conversations — suppose in emails and conversations I had used “she” for he or “he” for she — or I would get disciplined in the office, at that point I would say to my superiors, I cannot treat he’s as she’s and she’s as he’s.
+2. However, if in the office where we worked, I was compelled to identify every so-called transgendered person by the pronoun they preferred in all of my emails, or conversations — suppose in emails and conversations I had used “she” for he or “he” for she — or I would get disciplined in the office, at that point I would say to my superiors, I cannot treat he’s as she’s and she’s as he’s.

-3) The same thing applies to bathrooms, locker rooms, and hotel rooms where women identify as men or vice versa.
+3. The same thing applies to bathrooms, locker rooms, and hotel rooms where women identify as men or vice versa.
 I would refuse to have a roommate who said she was a man, even though I share a room in my travels with my assistant all the time.
-He is a man and I know he is a man and that is a perfectly normal thing to do.
+He is a man, and I know he is a man, and that is a perfectly normal thing to do.
 But if they insisted that I share the same bathroom, share the same locker room, or share the same hotel room, I am looking for another job.

 So in summary, then, the question is: Are we forced to call them a name that they prefer, which I am probably going to submit to in the short run at least, or are we forced to identify them as a different sex than they really are?
 Naming may have a certain ambiguity and arbitrariness to it, but the language of he and she and the use of bathrooms and hotel rooms does not.
 And I will draw a line and say, I will not call he “she.”
 I will not call she “he.”
-And I will not intrude on the sexual privacy of a person of the opposite sex or walk into a situation where they would intrude upon mine.
+And I will not intrude on the sexual privacy of a person of the opposite sex, or walk into a situation where they would intrude upon mine.